 Under gross metering, except for grid parity/low pilot projects in areas with ample resources, good conditions and high market consumption, each solar project approved by China's National Development and Reform Commission, or the NDRC, is eligible to receive an attractive fixed FIT which was determined by NDRC at the time when the project was filed for 20 years in principle and we expect our solar power projects to be long-term contracted assets.
 Therefore, except for grid parity/low pilot projects, we can sell all electricity generated by our gross metering projects to the State Grid and receive a total amount of FIT amount, which comprise an agreed electricity sales price from the State Grid and the subsidies from the government, for 20 years.
 Net metering is important to achieve grid parity.
 We develop and operate net metering DG projects in well-developed regions in China.
 Under net metering, we sell a majority of the electricity to non-State Grid power purchasers at an agreed negotiated electricity sales price, which is usually at a market discount rate of the public retail rate, and then sell the remaining unpurchased electricity to the State Grid at a price based on the local desulphurized coal benchmark.
-Aside from the electricity sale, each KWh of electricity generated (sold to non-State Grid power purchasers or State Grid) will receive subsidies from the government.
+Aside from the electricity sale, each KWh of electricity generated (sold to non-Sate Grid power purchasers or State Grid) will receive subsidies from the government.
 State Grid is an enterprise which constructs and operates power grids and is a pilot state holding company approved by the State Council of China to carry out state-authorized investment.
 The non-State Grid power purchasers are primarily commercial and industrial users.
 See "-Our Solar Power Projects."
-The governmental subsidies in gross metering projects with high return on invested capital.
+The governmental subsidies in gross metering and net metering may be different.
+We have focused and will continue to focus on net metering projects with high return on invested capital.